Financial-Times/o-layout/MIGRATION.md

 ## Migrating from v2 to v3

-- Your project must set its brand to the internal brand:
+- `o-layout` supports the internal brand only, so your project must set its brand to the internal brand:
 	- If using SASS, set the variable `$o-brand: 'internal';` before importing any Origami component.
 	- If using the Origami Build Service, add the brand parameter to your CSS URL `?o-layout@^3.0.0&brand=internal`.